 With many Americans living in apartments and the size of the average home shrinking, it's safe to say that the small-space living trend isn't going away.
 Luckily for those tight on space, beloved home retailer Pottery Barn has decided to jump on the trend.
-They've just expanded their offerings for Spring 2017 to include products tailored to the needs and challenges of small-space living.
+This Spring they expanded their offerings to include products tailored to the needs and challenges of small-space living.
+The new offerings were met with such success that Pottery Barn has just announced plans to extend the collection, offering even more small-space living pieces and selling them at a larger selection of stores.

 "The collection will debut new styles that are designed and engineered to be size-conscious and multi-functional, offering solutions for smaller living spaces.
 Each piece is constructed with the same high-quality artisanal design Pottery Barn is known for to appeal to a range of lifestyles at an accessible price," Pottery Barn stated in a press release.